 Pattern Instruction 4.2 charges that the protected political activity must be a “motivating factor” in the employer’s decision.
 This instruction is based on Mt.
 Healthy City School District Board of Education v.
 Doyle, 429 U.S. 274 (1977), in which the Supreme Court held that a plaintiff must show that protected First Amendment “conduct was a ‘substantial factor’ or to put it in other words, that it was a ‘motivating factor’” in the defendant’s challenged action.
 Id. at 287; see also Vila v.
 Padron, 484 F.3d 1334, 1339 (11th Cir.
 2007) (requiring that protected speech play “a substantial or motivating role in the adverse employment action”).
 To eliminate potential confusion that the terms “substantial” and “motivating” have different meanings, Pattern Instruction 4.2 charges that the protected speech must be a “motivating factor” in the defendant’s decision.

-The model instruction includes in brackets an optional charge discussing the inference of pretext.
-The basis for this charge is explained in further detail in the annotations following Pattern Instruction 4.5, infra.

 C. “Key Employee” Defense

 Pattern Instruction 4.2 contains an instruction regarding the “key employee” defense.
 This instruction is based on Branti v.
 Finkel, 445 U.S. 507 (1980), in which the Supreme Court held that governmental employers cannot condition employment upon an employee’s political affiliation, which is protected by the First Amendment, unless the “hiring authority can demonstrate that party affiliation is an appropriate requirement for the effective performance of the public office involved.”
 Id. at 518; see also Rutan v.

-Republican Party of Ill., 497 U.S. 62, 73-74 (1990) (holding that employment decisions such as promotions, transfers, and recalls after layoffs, cannot be based upon political affiliation or other protected political activity unless the patronage practice is narrowly tailored to advance vital governmental interests); Cutcliffe v.
+Republican Party of Ill., 497 U.S. 62, 73–74 (1990) (holding that employment decisions such as promotions, transfers, and recalls after layoffs, cannot be based upon political affiliation or other protected political activity unless the patronage practice is narrowly tailored to advance vital governmental interests); Cutcliffe v.
 Cochran, 117 F.3d 1353, 1357 (11th Cir.
 1997) (explaining that the question whether a particular deputy sheriff is a “key employee” may depend on the deputy’s individual job functions).